paypal/squbs/docs/http-services.md

 ## Metrics

-squbs comes with pre-built [pipeline](#pipeline) elements for metrics collection and squbs activator templates sets those as default.
+squbs comes with pre-built [pipeline](#pipeline) elements for metrics collection and squbs giter8 templates sets those as default.
 Accordingly, each squbs http(s) service is enabled to collect [Codahale Metrics](http://metrics.dropwizard.io/3.1.0/getting-started/) out-of-the-box without any code change or configuration.
 Please note, squbs metrics collection does NOT require AspectJ or any other runtime code weaving.
 The following metrics are available on JMX by default:

    * Request Level Metrics:
       * Request Timer